 Believers have always detested materialists and relentlessly persecuted them.
 Even now, the materialist opinion is generally distrusted.
 Why?
-Let's look at some objections, not based on boring supernatural entities but on practical human values.
+Let's look at some objections, not about faith in supernatural entities but on practical things like affections, ethics, and methods.

 A serious objection voiced by adversaries is that materialism kills the beauty in life and denies the spirit that distinguishes humans from animals.
 It allegedly rejects love, poetry, creativity, spirituality and the arts and replaces them by hard and joyless banality.
 Marvellous works of art could only have been made during religious ecstasy: cathedrals, frescos, paintings, and chorals, are the result of faith.
 Music like the Hohe Messe and the Art of the Fugue by Bach could not have been written by an infidel.
 Our culture and our ideas are part of us.
 To reject them, which is what the materialists propose, would violate our nature.
 Another one: the medieval flourishing of arab culture was caused by islam, but the barrenness that followed was not.
 However such assertions present no evidence that shows that belief in a transcendental being or some other idol helps creating works of art or scientific laws that would not have been possible without ideological constraints.
 Great works of art and science clearly have been produced despite the restrictions imposed by a belief in some idol or doctrine.
 Strong hierarchies usually do not stimulate but obstruct innovation in knowledge and art.
 Ideology tends to be incompatible with art and science as recently shown by the soviets, the fascists, and the Chinese communists.
 The beauty in religious art is not what is religious in it but what is beautiful.
 The opinion that love of art is anti-materialistic is too weird to contradict; anyone interested in this has by now found out that emotions are effects of the limbic brain and created by the cerebrum.